 To understand what’s happening, you first need to have a good grasp on how credit scores are determined.
-Your credit score is determined by the following categories:
+There are a number of different types of credit scores but the one most commonly used is the FICO model.
+Your FICO credit score is determined by the following categories:

 In this instance, the biggest factor that will be negatively affected is the new credit category that makes up 10% of your score.
 New credit looks two major things affected here: recent inquiries and new accounts opened.